Minnesota to Vermont Moving Guide

 ---|---|---|

-- Minnesota's residents' religious practices can be generally categorized as a mix of Protestant and Catholic, with growing other religious groups
+- Minnesota's residents' religious practices can be generally categorized as sizable Lutheran and Catholic communities alongside evangelical congregations, a growing share of the religiously unaffiliated, and broad religious diversity in the Twin Cities.

 Education Guide When Moving from Minnesota to Vermont